Academic Emergency Physicians

 Department of Emergency Medicine, Queen’s University

 The Department of Emergency Medicine at Queen's University is seeking qualified applicants for Geographically Full-Time academic emergency physicians.
 Applicants must be certified in Emergency Medicine from the RCPSC or CFPC and be eligible for licensure with the College of Physicians and Surgeons of Ontario.
-Advanced clinical training and leadership potential in point-of-care ultrasound will be considered an asset, as will advanced training and experience in clinical research, resuscitation medicine, or critical care.
-Applicants should have demonstrated potential to succeed in research, educational scholarship or administrative aspects of academic emergency medicine.
-Successful applicants will be expected to participate actively in the clinical, educational and academic missions of the Department, with protected time for non-clinical roles to be based on the nature of the contribution.
+Formal education and experience in clinical or health systems research, medical education scholarship, or administrative leadership will be considered an asset, as will advanced clinical training in point of care ultrasound, critical care/resuscitation medicine, or geriatric emergency medicine.
+Successful applicants will be expected to participate actively in the clinical, educational and academic missions of the Department, with protected time for non-clinical roles to be based on the nature of the contribution .
 Candidates must demonstrate evidence of an ability to work in an interdisciplinary, collaborative environment.

 Queen’s University is located in historic Kingston, on the shores of Lake Ontario, with easy access to Montreal, Toronto & Ottawa.
 This university city of approximately 150,000 offers a unique mix of year- round recreational, cultural and academic opportunities.
 Queen's University is recognized nationally and internationally for the quality of its undergraduate and graduate programs, which attract outstanding students.
 It has a community spirit and amenities unmatched by any other Canadian university.

 The University invites applications from all qualified individuals.
 Queen’s is committed to employment equity and diversity in the workplace and welcomes applications from women, visible minorities, Aboriginal peoples, persons with disabilities, and LGBTQ persons.
 All qualified candidates are encouraged to apply; however, in accordance with Canadian immigration requirements,